anyhive/anyhive/README.md

 Moneta Kit is an open-source, developer-first Merchant of Record (MoR) and billing layer.
 With Moneta Kit, you can build your own checkout and customer portals with hosted UI or embeddable components within minutes.

-We give product teams a PSP‑agnostic payment stack, modern metered/paywall tooling, and compliance built‑in — so you can ship faster without vendor lock‑in.

 > **The open-source Merchant of Record for developers.**
 > Open-source billing — pricing, metering, and compliance made simple.